 Roman Empire’s Independent Living Skills Training

-At Roman Empire, we offer Independent Living Skills Training (ILS) to all our consumers with developmental disabilities.
+At Roman Empire Agency, we offer Independent Living Skills Training (ILS) to all our consumers with developmental disabilities.
 ILS targets the essential life skills for which developmental disabilities can create barriers.

-While many individuals with developmental disabilities grow up in a supportive home that assists them with learning basic and essential skills, this isn’t always the case.
+While many individuals with developmental disabilities grow up in a supportive home that assists them with learning life skills, this isn’t always the case.
 For those who gain little to no support in childhood, adulthood can bring severe challenges and difficulties concerning independence.

 Even for those who had support in their childhood, some skills may need a professional or more direct approach to develop.
 Regardless of one’s upbringing and level of independence, Roman Empire is here to support our consumers wherever they may need it with living skills, including but not limited to: